SarthakSethi1234/SarthakSethi1234-langsmith-MAT496/README.md

 I wrote a code which tests and shows the use of llm and tools run type (with and without) .
 I defined a function that calculated the maths expression and a function where llm decides how to solve the expression and whether to call the tool or not.
 I also added the screenshots for all the codes from my langchain desktop in both of my files.

 Link: https://github.com/SarthakSethi1234/SarthakSethi1234-langsmith-MAT496/blob/main/MODULE%201/types_of_run_example.ipynb

+Video 3: Alternative ways to trace

+In this video i learned that @tracabel decorator is the default way to set up tracing.
+Different nodes in a graph makes use of the langChain components.
+As in Langchain we can also pass metadata in langgraph as well using config argument that invoke takes.
+I also learned that tracing is done by default after setting up our environment variables and leveraging langchain and langgraph.
+Using with trace() helps us log any calls done within a specific block of code giving us more granular control.
+Next, I learned about the wrap_openai() which is for the users who want to use OpenAi SDK directly.
+So now after wrapping up our openAI client , any calls made to it will be automatically get traced to langsmith.
+I also learned that we can pass metadata using langsmith_extra feild.

+Link:

+Changes I made:

+I modified my previous example ie the chatbot that I made and applied the new alternative ways to trace to it and observed the changes in the langsmith portal and added my observations with screenshots.
+The alternative ways I applied:
+1. with_trace()
+2. wrap_openai()

+Link: